Salem Bicycle Club Bylaws

 Section 2.
 No loans shall be contracted on behalf of SBC and on evidences of indebtedness shall be issued in its name unless authorized by a resolution of the Board.
 Such authority may be general or confined to specific instances.

 Section 3.
-No loans shall be made by SBC to its Officers or Directors.
+No loans shall be made by SBC to its Directors.

 Section 4.
-All checks, drafts, or other orders of payment of money, notes or other evidences of indebtedness issued in the name of SBC or in the name of one of its committees shall be signed by such Officer or Officers, or agent or agents, of SBC and in such manner as is from time to time determined by resolution of the Board.
+All checks, drafts, or other orders of payment of money, notes or other evidences of indebtedness issued in the name of SBC or in the name of one of its committees shall be signed by such Director or Directors, or agent or agents, of SBC and in such manner as is from time to time determined by resolution of the Board.

 Section 6.
 SBC shall keep correct and complete books and records of account, minutes of the proceedings of its members, Board and committees having authority of the Board, and the records as may be necessary or advisable.
 All books and records of SBC may be inspected by any member or any member's agent or attorney for any proper purpose at any reasonable time.